AdamBrodzinski/Retina-Sprites-for-Compass/README.md

     // this imports all mixins at ones
     @import "vendor/retina";

-    // you could also just import retina-sprite or retina-background
+    // you could also just import retina, retina-sprite or retina-background
     @import "vendor/retina/retina";
     @import "vendor/retina/retina-sprite";
     @import "vendor/retina/retina-background";